apache/couchdb-infra-cm/README.md

 Power Instances
 ---

 Power isntances are configured in a special hard-coded `power` environment.
-This name is hard-coded.
-The `power` environemnt section, besides the `api_key`, should contain additional fields:
+The `power` environemnt section, besides the `api_key`, should contain additional required fields:

 ```ini
 [ibmcloud.power]